Provable optimal transport with transformers: The essence of depth and prompt engineering: Background

-Attention layers are fundamental building blocks of neural networks, developed over decades of research. \cite{hochreiter1997long} pioneered this development by proposing an attention mechanism for Recurrent Neural Networks (RNNs) inspired by human cognition. \cite{graves2014neural} employs the attention mechanism to develop a memory system for a parametric version of the Turing machine. \cite{bahdanau2014neural} adapts this attention mechanism in neural Turing machines to design a powerful model for machine translation.
-While attention was originally introduced for recurrent models, \cite{vaswani2017attention} introduced non-recurrent attention layers, combined with residual connections~\citep{he2016deep}, thereby significantly enhancing the training of attention weights.
-This attention mechanism is the focus of our analysis.
+Attention layers are fundamental building blocks of neural networks, developed over decades of research. \cite{hochreiter1997long} pioneered this development by proposing an attention mechanism for Recurrent Neural Networks (RNNs) inspired by human cognition. \citet{graves2014neural} employs the attention mechanism to develop a memory system for a parametric version of the Turing machine. \citet{bahdanau2014neural} adapts this attention mechanism in neural Turing machine to design a powerful model for machine translation.
+While attention was originally introduced for recurrent models, \citet{vaswani2017attention} proposes non-recurrent attention layers, combined with residual connections~\citep{he2016deep}, thereby significantly enhancing the training of attention weights.